Injury Attorneys | Restoring LivesTM

 Clinical Specialties of Martinez, Georgia has received reports of eye infections among patients who used the drug Avastin to treat macular degeneration, a common vision disorder in seniors.
 The company is recalling forty lots of the Roche drug that was distributed to doctors’ offices in Georgia, Louisiana, South Carolina, and Indiana since December 18, 2012.

-Age-related macular degeneration is the most common cause of blindness among older Americans, affecting about 2 million people in the U.S. over age 50.
+Age-related macular degeneration is the most common cause of blindness among older Americans, affecting about two million people in the United States over the age of 50.
 The condition causes new blood vessels to grow in the eye and leak blood and fluid, damaging the retina and distorting vision.

-This week, Margaret A. Hamburg, M.D., Commissioner of the Food and Drug Administration wrote in the FDA blog, “I firmly believe that new legislation is necessary to help FDA effectively oversee firms engaged in widespread distribution of sterile compounded drug products in advance of or without receiving a prescription.”
-Dr. Hamburg continued on to say, “Protection Americans from unsafe and contaminated drugs is not just an important responsibility for FDA–it is part of our core mission.”
+This week, Margaret A. Hamburg, M.D., Commissioner of the Food and Drug Administration wrote: “I firmly believe that new legislation is necessary to help the FDA effectively oversee firms engaged in widespread distribution of sterile compounded drug products in advance of or without receiving a prescription.”
+Dr. Hamburg continued on to say: “Protecting Americans from unsafe and contaminated drugs is not just an important responsibility for FDA—it is part of our core mission.”